Lifestyle, Nutrition, and Health during lifespan – Prof. Hellas Cena

 Any prerequisite: This program is designed for students with basics of Physiology and biochemistry (high school level is fine as far as these subjects were taught).

-Learning resources: slides, scientific literature and topic specific videos
+Learning resources: slides, scientific literature and topic-specific videos; classes’ recording will be

 Quality assurance: University of Pavia